pinobatch/hello-world/cheat-sheet.md

     git diff

 Or only changes that have been added to cart.
+This shows what will be committed.

     git diff --cached

 Or all changes since the commit before last.

     git diff HEAD^

+Or all changes made in the last commit.

+    git diff HEAD^ HEAD

 **Commit changes** that have been added to the cart, with a message describing the change such as what issue it fixes.